Cookies on this website

 Audience in the Richard Doll lecture theatre

-Richard Peto, Professor of Medical Statistics and Epidemiology, at the NDPH Annual Symposium
+Sir Richard Peto, Professor of Medical Statistics and Epidemiology, at the department's annual symposium

 Departmental resources

-All Oxford Population Health DPhil students have access to the MSc in Global Health Science and Epidemiology course virtual learning environment which includes audio podcasts of MSc lectures.
-They are invited to join the MSc students for regular masterclasses with experts in global health science.It may be possible for some students to sit in on MSc lectures or modules where permission is granted by the MSc Course Directors.
+All Oxford Population Health DPhil students have access to the MSc in Global Health Science and Epidemiology course virtual learning environment which includes recordings of MSc lectures.

 Early Career Researcher Network